mahemoff/lokalise/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Are welcome.
-Especially test cases.
+Contributions are welcome.
+Especially test cases right now.

 ## License